What is the Cesarean Section?

 Investigations before the procedure

 Tests that are performed before a Cesarean Section are:

-Anesthesia: Caesarean Section can be performed under regional anesthesia or general anesthesia.
+Anesthesia: The surgery can be performed under regional anesthesia or general anesthesia.
 Most cases are done under regional anesthesia, numbing only the lower part of the body allowing the mother to remain awake during the procedure.

-Duration: Caesarean Section takes anywhere from 45 minutes to an hour.
+Duration: It takes anywhere from 45 minutes to an hour.